glomadrian/The-strategy/README.md

 Now use one of the Repositories included in the library or create new one extending the Repository interface

-Using the ClassStrategyRepository, adding strategies, the first parameter is used to perform searchs and the second the strategy that correspond width this parameter
+Using the ClassStrategyRepository, adding strategies, the first parameter is used to perform searchs and the second the strategy that correspond with this parameter

 ```java